LiquidLogicLabs/docker-ca-certificate-action/README.md

-# Docker Certificate GitHub Action
+# CA Certificate Import GitHub Action

 A GitHub Action that installs custom SSL/TLS certificates into the CI/CD runner environment, enabling Docker and other tools to work with private registries and internal resources that use custom certificate authorities.